00-00-00-11/ghost-1/README.md

 - Go into the ghostassistant folder, run `npm install` to get all of the node packages.
 - Run `node bot.js` to get the server up and running.

+Web:

+- If you do not have Postgres installed, install it!
+- Go into `src/web/web/` and open `settings.py`
+- Go down to the `DATABASES` option.
+- Edit the user to be your postgres user.
+- Run `psql` in your terminal once you have postgres installed, and then run `CREATE DATABASE ghostsite OWNER name;` with name being your postgres user.
+- Run `python3 manage.py migrate` and then run `python3 manage.py runserver` and the webserver should be up and running.
+- For more information on how to get the postgres database setup, refer to [this](https://tutorial-extensions.djangogirls.org/en/optional_postgresql_installation/) website tutorial.

 Congrats!
 You now have a self hosted version of Ghost and Ghost Assistant!

+## Need to change for deployment

+- Discord redirect URL to real url
+- Change URL in django all-auth social application